2012 Volvo XC70 Expert Review:New Car Test Drive

 Hill-Descent Control works great, managing the throttle and braking and minimizing slides on the way down fairly steep dirt surfaces.
 We tested it at a moderately challenging ATV park in Germany and later on a much more challenging trail in northwestern Montana.
 With HDC, the car is slowly lowered down a steep descent.
 All the driver has to do is steer, feet off the pedals.
 And that's the point: Without this system, it's easy to lock up the wheels and slide off the trail and into a tree or rock or over a precipice, none of which is convenient.
 With all-wheel drive and Hill-Descent Control, the XC70 can traverse some truly primitive roads, limited only by ground clearance.

 A Volvo XC70 would make an excellent choice for a long-distance adventure.
 We drove a previous-generation XC70 down the Baja Peninsula in Mexico over some of the same rocky roads used in the Baja 1000 off-road race.
 We also drove an XC70 up the icy haul road that runs along the Trans-Alaska Pipeline from Anchorage to Deadhorse, featured in our favorite show, 'Ice Road Truckers.'
 We did this in February, if we recall correctly, and the XC70 was a great partner.
 We chased the Volvo Ocean Race up the East Coast in an XC70, reminding us of its excellent highway capability and stability at high speeds.
-And the current-generation model is superior those cars in every respect.
+The latest XC70, we drove on a hard run into the Arizona mountains.
+We can say the current-generation model is superior.

 The Volvo XC70 is an excellent choice for outdoor adventurers.
 It offers genuine off-pavement capability and it's very good on unpaved roads.
 It has lots of room for gear and the cargo compartment is perfectly flat.
 It offers many advantages over truck-based SUVs, including better fuel economy, better handling, better ride.
 Yet it's quiet, maneuverable and pleasant for the sort of driving most of us do most of the time.

 J.P.
-Vettraino reported from Germany, with Mitch McCullough reporting from Montana.
+Vettraino reported from Germany, with Mitch McCullough reporting from Montana, and Sam Moses reporting from Arizona.

 Options As Tested